 The aim of this Notice is to provide you with information on what Personal Data we process, why we process your Personal Data, how we process your Personal Data including details on the principles we will abide by, as well as informing you of certain rights that you may be able to exercise on your Personal Data.

-This Notice applies globally to all job applicant(s)/candidate(s) of HCL, subject to local caveats which have been highlighted herein or as applicable otherwise.
+This Notice applies globally to all job applicant(s)/candidate(s) of HCLTech, subject to local caveats which have been highlighted herein or as applicable otherwise.

 In some cases, we may present to you an additional Personal Data processing notice, depending on the circumstances as they may exist.
 Typically, these additional notices would provide requisite information pertaining to, but not limited to, additional purpose(s) for processing of your Personal Data which are not covered under this Notice.
 Such a notice shall apply only for those respective cases referred to therein and shall not affect the validity of this Notice.

 For the purposes of this Notice, ‘Personal Data’ means any information about you from which you can be identified (whether derived from that information on its own or when combined with other information that we or another party may hold about you).

 As part of your recruitment and/or on-boarding process, you may directly provide us or be requested to provide us your Personal Data.
 Personal Data may be either provided to us by you or collected through a third-party as part of your recruitment process with HCLTech.
 Such Personal Data may include but is not limited to: